Shadows of black hole surrounded by anisotropic fluid in Rastall theory

 \section{Energy Emission Rate}

-In this section, we will discuss the rate of energy emission for rotating black hole (\ref{RotMet}) surrounded by perfect fluid in Rastall gravity.
-The low energy absorption cross-section for a spherically symmetric black hole has a universal feature in that it always reduces to the black hole horizon area \cite{Das:1996we}.
-However, at high energy scale the absorption cross section oscillate around a limiting constant value, which took the value of geometrical cross section ($\sigma_{lim}$) of the photon sphere in which the black hole is endowed \cite{Decanini:2011xi}, which tooks the value
+Here, we will discuss the rate of energy emission for a black hole (\ref{RotMet}) surrounded by anisotropic fluid in Rastall gravity.
+The low energy absorption cross-section, for a spherically symmetric black hole, has a universal feature that it always reduces to the black hole horizon area \cite{Das:1996we}.
+However, at high energy scale the absorption cross section oscillate around a limiting constant value, which took the value of geometrical cross section ($\sigma_{lim}$) of the photon sphere in which the black hole is endowed \cite{Decanini:2011xi}, the value is

 where $R_s$ is black hole shadow radius.